pfilgueira/Human-Activity-Recognition-Using-Smartphones/README.md

 ### Data Set

-The data set ***"Human Activity Recognition Using Smartphones"*** has been taken from UCI Website.
-[UCI](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).
+The data set ***"Human Activity Recognition Using Smartphones"*** has been taken from UCI Website  (http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).

+### Codebook

+The `CodeBook.md` describes the variables, the data, and the work that has been performed to clean up the data.

 ### Execution and files

-The Data Set has been stored in `UCI HAR Dataset/` directory.

-The `CodeBook.md` describes the variables, the data, and the work that has been performed to clean up the data.

 The `run_analysis.R` is the script that has been used for this work.
 It can be loaded in R/Rstudio and executed without any parameters.
+Running `run_analysis.R` file performs a number of operations:

+* Downloads and extracts data from UCI Website
+* Merges the training and the test sets to create one data set.
+* Extracts only the measurements on the mean and standard deviation for each measurement.
+* Adds descriptive activity names to name the activities in the data set
+* Adds descriptive variable names to the data set
-The result of the execution is that a `tidy.csv` file is being created, that stores the data (mean and standard deviation of each measurement per activity&subject) for later analysis.
+* The result of the execution is that a `tidy.csv` file is being created, that stores the data (mean and standard deviation of each measurement per activity&subject) for later analysis.